open-tale/open-tale.github.io/_docs/04-challenges.md

 ## 4.1.
 Predefined challenges

-These are challenges in which characters don't interact with other characters.
-Instead, they interact with elements in the scenario.
-Here we have some examples of environmental challenges:
+These are usual challenges that happen out of combat.
+Here we have some examples of predefined challenges:

 | Challenge | Roll for
 |:-:|:-: